-Chapter 2: The World of the Shapers
+Chapter 1: The World of the Shapers

 The Shapers are the oldest, most respected, most secretive, and most powerful of the magical sects.
 The Shapers have the power to magically create life.
 They have held this secret for many centuries.
-The origin of their powers has been forgotten during the previous centuries of war and chaos.
-Now, in this time of peace, all one needs to know is that the Shapers rule and the creations and commons obey.
+Thanks to many periods of war and chaos, the origins of their powers have been forgotten.

-The Shapers can make new life forms from nothing but raw materials and pure magic.
+The Shapers can make new life forms from nothing but raw materials and magic.
 They can mold this life to serve their purpose, be it light housework or major warfare.
 The Shapers are a research-minded people.
 Many of them spend the bulk of their lives in musty laboratories, trying to unravel the secrets of living things.
 What makes something alive?
 What defines how a creature grows?
 How can they make an animal stronger?
 Or smarter?
 Or more obedient?

 The Shapers guard the secrets of their powers very closely.
 To learn their techniques without permission is to court a speedy death, at the hands of a Guardian in the day or an Agent in the night.
-The Shapers are feared by the normal humans, the commons.
-And, quietly, sometimes resented.
+The Shapers are feared by normal, common humans.
+And quietly resented.